Find out how Cash ISAs, the Personal Savings Allowance, Premium Bonds and the starting rate can stop you paying tax on savings.

 If you’re a basic rate taxpayer you have an allowance of £1,000 in interest earned before tax is due.
 If you’re a higher rate taxpayer, the Personal Savings Allowance is £500.
 Additional rate taxpayers lose the PSA completely.

-The standard £1,000 allowance is huge, especially when you look at current interest rates.
-Hopefully you’re all regular readers and have your easy access savings in an account paying at least 0.6%, which has been the best rate, give or take, for the last few months.
-You’d need to have a massive £166,666 held in that account before you start paying tax on the interest.
+The standard £1,000 allowance is decent, especially when you look at interest rates right now.
+When the best you can get is 0.6%, you’d need to have a massive £166,666 held in that account before you would start paying tax on the interest.

 If you haven’t moved your money at all for a while it could even be languishing in an account paying as little as 0.1% (or worse).
 And you’d need ONE MILLION POUNDS before you hit the PSA roof.